I have four kids.

 But although these two generations diverge in some areas, there is one common thread among them.
-Whether you’re a Millenial or a Generation Z’er, you speak in digital and you want things “now”.
-When I think about my own kids entering the workforce (another fun fact: By 2025, Millenials will account for 75% of the global workforce; by 2020 Gen Z’ers will make up 20% of the work force), the first thing that runs through my mind is how in the world will they be able to get anything done since the art of verbal conversation is simply off the table?
+Whether you’re a Millennial or a Generation Z’er, you speak in digital and you want things “now”.
+When I think about my own kids entering the workforce (another fun fact: By 2025, Millennials will account for 75% of the global workforce; by 2020 Gen Z’ers will make up 20% of the work force), the first thing that runs through my mind is how in the world will they be able to get anything done since the art of verbal conversation is simply off the table?

 Am I exaggerating?
 Yes.
 My kids can have conversations with society.
 If motivated.
 But when I think about the $4B used aerospace parts market, three things come to mind:

 Yes, you are reading this right.
 Non-transparent.
 Inefficient.
 And Antiquated.

 But the fact that this industry behemoth operates with such inefficiency isn’t the real kicker.
 Fifteen years ago, auto dealerships kicked and screamed in resistance to the Digital Age but eventually, the consumers won the war.
 Information to purchase a car is both accurate and transparent.
 The experience to purchase a car is still radically changing.
 It’s not just Doritos that come out of vending machines anymore thanks to Carvana.
 But despite the used automobile’s radical transformation to modern times, the used aerospace industry has been able to dig its heels into the ground.
 For the past thirty years, it’s been able to say “I like phone calls, emails, and price negotiation.
 I ain’t budging.”
 And the consumers simply accept this experience as status quo.

 Winter is coming.